alexnathanson/solar-protocol/README.md

 # Solar Protocol

+A repository in development for a solar powered network of servers that host a distributed web platform.
+Project by Tega Brain, Alex Nathanson and Benedetta Piantella.
+Supported by Eyebeam Rapid Response for a Better Digital Future fellowship.

+## API
 An API for updating dynamic IPs and comparing data between distributed Raspberry Pis.

 ## API V1 v1-files